 Expansion tank installed on supply line with push-fit fittings.

 The expansion tank installs to the cold-water supply line near/above your water heater.
 You can install an expansion tank using push-fit fittings.
 They slide into the pipe; no soldering is needed.
 If you decide use solder fittings, de-burr the pipe and fittings, and clean them.
-Apply soldering paste to both the pipe and fittings, and assemble.
-Heat the fitting and then solder the connection.
+Apply soldering paste to both the pipe and fittings and assemble.

 Electric water heater installation requires that the expansion tank pressure match the main water pressure to work effectively.
 Use a hand air pump to increase pressure or depress the valve to lower it.